eZmaxinc/eZmax-SDK-go/docs/CustomerAutocompleteElementResponse.md

 ### NewCustomerAutocompleteElementResponse

-`func NewCustomerAutocompleteElementResponse(pkiCustomerID int32, sCustomerName string, bCustomerIsactive bool, ) *CustomerAutocompleteElementResponse`
+`func NewCustomerAutocompleteElementResponse(pkiCustomerID int32, fkiDepartmentID int32, sCustomerName string, bCustomerIsactive bool, ) *CustomerAutocompleteElementResponse`

 NewCustomerAutocompleteElementResponse instantiates a new CustomerAutocompleteElementResponse object This constructor will assign default values to properties that have it defined,